 The beneficiary is not clearly named in the award (e.g., generic team acknowledgments)

-Include details about eligibility, number of recipients, and selection process
+Include details about eligibility requirements, number of recipients, and the selection process

 Submit expert letters explaining the award's significance in your field